XGovFormBuilder/digital-form-builder/README.md

 #### Versioning

 Versions are auto incremented based on commit messages and SemVer (Major.Minor.Patch).
 When merging, please prepend your merge commit with:
-- `major:` or `breaking:` example `breaking: removing feature X`
-  - this will increment the MAJOR version. eg 1.1.0 to 2.0.0
+- `major:` or `breaking:` - for example, `breaking: removing feature X`.
+This will increment the MAJOR version - for example: 1.1.0 to 2.0.0
-- `minor:` or `feature:` example `feature: new component`
-  - this will increment the MINOR version. eg 1.1.0 to 1.2.0
+- `minor:` or `feature:` - for example, `feature: new component`.
+This will increment the MINOR version - for example: 1.1.0 to 1.2.0
-- `patch:` or `fix:` example `fix: url bug`
-  - this will increment the PATCH version eg 1.0.0 to 1.0.1.
-This will also happen by default.
+- `patch:` or `fix:` - for example, `fix: url bug` - this will increment the PATCH version - for example: 1.0.0 to 1.0.1 (this will also happen by default)

 #### Development environment